-McCarthy releases fundraising numbers in effort for GOP to win back House
+McCarthy releases fundraising distribution numbers in effort for GOP to win back House

 "The enthusiasm for a Republican majority is building, and the first quarter returns show just how ready the American people are to retire Nancy Pelosi from the Speaker's chair," McCarthy said in a statement to Fox News.
 "The resources allocated today will help our members and state parties lay the groundwork for a successful election cycle.
 I look forward to winning back the House majority in November 2022."

-Take Back the House is a joint fundraising committee that raises money with McCarthy and his affiliated PACs as well as the NRCC.
+Take Back the House is a joint fundraising committee that raises money with McCarthy and his affiliated PACs, as well as the NRCC.
 It’s designed to help swing district incumbents stay in office.

-In all, Take Back the House raised and spent about $25 million in 2020 alone and ended the year with $554,000 in cash on hand during the high-stakes presidential election year.
+In all, Take Back the House raised and spent about $25 million in 2020 alone and ended the year with $554,000 in cash on-hand during the high-stakes presidential election year.

-Last year, McCarthy didn't win back the House but came very close.
-At a time when Democrats and pollsters were predicting Pelosi would expand her 2018 majority by double-digits, Democrats ended up losing many swing-district seats in places like Florida, Texas, California and Iowa.
+Last year, Republicans didn't win back the House but came very close.
+At a time when Democrats and pollsters were predicting Speaker Nancy Pelosi would expand her 2018 majority by double-digits, Democrats ended up losing many swing-district seats in places like Florida, Texas, California and Iowa.

 PELOSI HIRES DC NATIONAL GUARD CHIEF TO LEAD HOUSE SECURITY